[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 I know the price can be scary, but the quality is really there!

-When you sleep in a tent, an inflatable mattress is absolutely mandatory.
-Except that most of the time, they are very bulky, the opposite of minimalist and light equipment.
+When sleeping in a tent, an inflatable mattress is absolutely mandatory.
+Except that most of the time, they are very bulky, the opposite of minimalist and lightweight equipment.

 So I spent several hours "benchmarking" the reviews and my choice finally fell on the Thermarest Neo Air .

-It's expensive — around €150 — but its impact on your sleep is phenomenal .
-You sleep properly, and it insulates you from the cold of the ground , even on terrible plain-type soils with small stones everywhere.
+It's expensive - about €150 - but its impact on your sleep is phenomenal .
+You sleep well, and it insulates you from the cold ground , even on awful ground like plains with little stones everywhere.

-For the record, during our last night in a tent, Valentin slept on an air mattress much larger than this one. .
-However, it was much colder than with the Neo Air.
+For the record, during our last night in the tent, Valentin slept on an air mattress much larger than this one. .
+It was much colder than with the Neo Air.

-If this mattress interests you, the Web is full of written tests and videos of all kinds to further your choice.
+If you are interested in this mattress, the web is full of written and video tests of all kinds to help you make your choice.
 And as usual, (much) cheaper solutions exist , but they will be (much) more cumbersome.

 The sleeping bag